-The Pastors' Seminar is held in conjunction with the Theodore F. Adams Lectures and affords alumni and other friends a week of study, fellowship and recreation.
-The Spring Conference is sponsored annually in cooperation with the Sunday School of the Southern P. Board of the Southern Baptist Convention.
-Activities are planned and directed by a student steering committee. steering committee in consultation with a professor of Christian Education and are open to all members of the Call members of the College and Seminary family and visitors.
+The Spring Conference is sponsored annually in cooperation with the Sunday School Board of the Southern Baptist Convention.
+Activities are planned and directed by a student steering committee in consultation with a professor of Christian Education and are open to all members of the College and Seminary family and visitors.

 In addition, special conferences on campus will be available both to members of the Seminary community as well as to members of local churches.
-The Lewis Addison Drummond Center for Great Community as well as to members of local churches.
-Center for Great Commission Studies sponsors special conferences, and the Seminary's Continuing Education program also sponsors events open to the Seminary community.
+The Lewis Addison Drummond Center for Great Commission Studies sponsors special conferences, and the Seminary's Continuing Education program also sponsors events open to the Seminary community.